DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Suggest sotrage gateeway cached.
 - Avoid complex VPN + S3 + Tiering options.

-## 12.7.
+## 17.7.
 Web App and Storage
 - Storage for applications that write small amounts of data, infrequently and customer is cost concious.
   - Magnetic can work.
 Infrequent access needs to be there, major driver.

-## 12.8.
+## 17.8.
 RDS Pefrormance and Read Replicas
 - In response to questiosns about RDS performance: increate instance size, implement read replicas, implement cloud front to cache static and dynamic content.
 Answers are shaped by the focus of the question.
 - Reasons to use RR's include DB is showing memory saturation, customers are in a different region where your RDS system is.

+## 17.9.
+EC2 in AZ's
+- Q: You need 2 instances for your application, and there is an auto scale group that reaches 6 instances routinely.
+How do you redeploy for high avail + fault tollerance?
+- A: Configure the auto scale group for 2 AZ's with 2 instances each, scale up to 6.
+Set the ASG Min cap to 4.
+- R: The reason for this is that you need Fault Tollerance.
+If you set 1 EC2 in each AZ and an AZ fails, Auto Scale would need to recognize and start a second instance.
+That would take time.
+Therefore 2 instances in 2 AZ's b/c that supports all criteria.

-# Test Axioms from AWS SAA Prep
+# 18. Test Axioms from AWS SAA Prep
 - Never the right answer.
   - Single AZ
 - General